thedrp/thedrp.github.io/wiki/digimon/Seasarmon_(Emma).md

 -----

 ## Origin
-Sam was created in 2014 to be Emma's Digimon partner.
+Sam was created in 2014 to be Violet's Digimon partner.
 (Awaiting further info)

 # Evolution
 -----